-Notice what is said of Jesus (8), "Who died and came to life again" [KJV "Who was dead, and is alive"].
+How powerful?
+Listen to what is said of Jesus in verse 8, "Who died and came to life again" [KJV "Who was dead, and is alive"].
 Think of what that meant to a church facing the threat of death!
 Jesus Himself encountered death, but conquered death and is alive!